-Latin America's leading digital lending company focusing on leveraging collateral for more affordable rates to consumers consumers and MSMEs from financial institutions.
+Latin America's leading digital lending company focusing on leveraging collateral for more affordable rates to consumers.

-Impact thesis: Improve financial fairness, health and wellbeing of consumers early wage access to employees in Pakistan.
+Impact thesis: Improve financial fairness, health and wellbeing of consumers

 Consumers in Brazil pay some of the highest interest rates in the world for unsecured credit, while access to secured credit is limited for average consumers.